 B) The economic position and requirement of the investor

 Next, the financial position and tax bracket of the investors too equally important in deciding whether to invest in arbitrage funds or not.
-An analysis shows that if you are in the lowest or no tax bracket then, the post tax return from this fund in short term period is lower than Liquid or USTD funds.
+An analysis shows that if you are in the lowest or no tax bracket then, the post-tax return from this fund in short-term period is lower than Liquid or USTD funds.
 On the other hand, if you come under the highest tax slab it is advisable to go for arbitrage funds.
 So, the argument for investing in this fund varies from case to case.

-Then another important factor that needs attention is exit load.
+Then another important factor that needs attention is the exit load.
 It’s worth mentioning that, there is no exit load in Liquid funds or USTD funds.
 But in the case of arbitrage funds fund houses charge exit load if they are withdrawn before a specified period ranging from one month to six months.
 So, if your investment tenure ranges from above six months to less than 3 years, arbitrage funds are treated as good investment opportunities.
 Before investing in an arbitrage fund read the terms and conditions carefully, especially the exit load clause.

-It is to be noted that though arbitrage funds are equity oriented funds, they are not meant for long term wealth creation.
+It is to be noted that though arbitrage funds are equity-oriented funds, they are not meant for long-term wealth creation.
 They made small gains through arbitrage trading opportunities.
 These are basically used for parking funds rather than blocking it in saving accounts where the return is just 4 percent or less than 4 percent.
 Before investing in arbitrage funds you should consider your requirements and assess your taxability.
 At the same time reaffirm with the fund houses that no way their fund’s equity holdings comes below 65 percent.
-Because on that occasion, it will be treated as debt oriented funds and the tax benefits mentioned above may be lost.
+Because on that occasion, it will be treated as debt-oriented funds and the tax benefits mentioned above may be lost.